orbitmines/archive/projects/Software.md

 ---

-Now we've arrived at the post-introduction of what I was planning to
+Now I've kind of set the stage in a very high-level way for what I actually want to talk about.
+Something much more technical